Last Updated on February 3, 2024 by Carrie Stephens

 Toe-tapping (or foot clenching) involves involuntary muscle spasms, which cause the toes to open and close repeatedly.
 This condition can affect one or both feet.

 Some parrots, like cockatoos, stamp their feet when threatened, which is also entirely different.

 Excessive Vitamins And Minerals

-This response could be due to feeding a parrot too much of a certain food or nutritional supplements, leading to a mineral or chemical imbalance in the body.
+Toe-tapping syndrome could be due to feeding a parrot too much of a particular food or nutritional supplement, which can lead to an imbalance in the body.

 Spirulina is often the reason for toe-tapping because it’s a common ingredient in pellets.
 This blue-green algae is considered to be among the world’s most nutrient-rich foods.

 A parrot needs blood tests to determine if its ionized calcium level is low (hypocalcemia).
 If the tests show that a parrot needs more calcium, its daily intake should be increased.

 Calcium is found in the following nutritious foods:

 While dairy is a good source of calcium, parrots lack the enzyme (lactase).
-Although not entirely lactose intolerant, parrots’ bodies process lactose extremely poorly.
+Although not entirely lactose intolerant, parrots’ bodies process lactose poorly.

-Alternatively, a vet may administer oral calcium, like liquid NeoCalglucon.
+Alternatively, a vet will administer oral calcium, like liquid NeoCalglucon.

-Toe-tapping usually ceases once normal levels of calcium are restored.
-Sometimes toe-tapping clears up within days of the parrot being given adequate calcium and supportive minerals.
+Toe-tapping usually ceases once normal calcium levels are restored.
+Sometimes, it clears up within days of the parrot being given adequate calcium and supportive vitamins and minerals.

 Although less common, toe-tapping can be due to an infection that causes the organs to swell.
 These organs press against the nerves leading to the feet and toes, causing foot spasms.

-Similarly, when a parrot is in reproductive mode, its organs will enlarge to prepare for reproduction.
+When a parrot is in reproductive mode, its organs will enlarge to prepare for reproduction.
 As with infection, this leads to the reproductive organs pressing against the nerves.

-By determining and removing the cause, toe-tapping syndrome usually goes away shortly after the cause is removed.
+The condition usually goes away shortly after the cause is removed.
 Even so, take the parrot to the vet for a blood test to determine the underlying cause of muscle spasms.

-Sometimes, a diet change is the only thing needed to fully recover.
-Once you’ve identified the cause of toe-tapping in pet parrots, these are the most common solutions:
+Sometimes, a diet change is the only thing needed to recover.
+Once you’ve identified the cause of toe-tapping, here are the most common solutions:

-The most effective way to stop toe-tapping in parrots is a diet change.
-Most avian veterinarians recommend that pellets make up 50% to 70% of a parrot’s diet.
+Most avian veterinarians recommend that pellets comprise 50-70% of a parrot’s diet.